Russell Lee (photographer): Legacy

 Lee's work is held in collections at the University of Louisville, the New Mexico Museum of Art, Wittliff collections, Texas State University; the Dolph Briscoe Center for American History at the University of Texas at Austin, and the Library of Congress.

 In 2016, Robert E. Lee Elementary School, a school in the Austin Independent School District, was renamed Russell Lee in honor of the photographer.

 In March 2024 the National Archives Museum in Washington, D.C. launched an exhibit titled "Power & Light: Russell Lee's Coal Survey."
 It featured images from Lee's 1946 profile of Harlan County, Kentucky's coal industry.

+In 2026, the Visual Arts Center at the University of Texas at Austin presented the exhibition "Experimental Seeing: Russell Lee’s Pedagogical Legacy," a survey of works by 25 exceptional MFA graduates of the university's photography program.
+The exhibition celebrates Lee's lasting pedagogical contributions to the program and is curated by Teresa Hubbard, the William and Bettye Nowlin Professor in Photography, Department of Art and Art History, University of Texas at Austin, and Dr. Jana La Brasca, Critic-in-Residence, Core Residency Program, Museum of Fine Arts, Houston.